giocomai/castarter.legacy/README.md

 > 14-34.
 > <http://publications.tlu.ee/index.php/stss/article/view/346/446>.

-## What does `castarter` do?
+## What does `castarter.legacy` do?

 Given a few basic criteria, it allows to:

 - download index pages of a website
 - extract direct links to individual web pages
 - systematically download all selected pages (and making it easy to restart the download process if it fails)
 - facilitate the extraction of key metadata (title and date), as well as the textual content of all pages
 - store the resulting dataset in a tabular format that can easily be used with other R packages (most easily with the `tidytext` package, but it can easily be adapted for further analysis with the `tm` and `quanteda` packages among others)
 - export the metadata, the full dataset, or a subset in csv, txt, or xlsx format, enabling further analysis with other software
 - compress and archive all downloaded html files in a standard format

 As parameters for downloading web pages and extracting metadata and text are stored by default, it is easy to keep the dataset up-to-date with